Briefing · 29/04/2026

 Approvals and guardrailsExplicit approval for risky, external, destructive, or paid actionsAutonomy becomes safer because not every action is treated equally

-Local gatewayA running host with configured tools, credentials, and workspace stateThe system becomes a local operating environment, not a stateless website
+Local gatewayA running host with configured tools, credentials, and workspace stateThe system becomes a local operating environment with durable state

 That table is the product.
 The chat interface is just one way to drive it.